OSMnx Graph Conversion Techniques Jump to heading

 Travel time per edge is derived from length (metres) and maxspeed (km/h):

-OSMnx defaults to permissive tag retention and full topology preservation, which introduces substantial memory overhead and routing noise in continental-scale extracts.
-Production pipelines must initialize graph extraction with explicit custom_filter dictionaries to restrict node and edge creation to routing-relevant OSM keys.
-Disabling retain_all prunes disconnected subgraphs during extraction, significantly reducing downstream QA overhead and memory footprint.
+OSMnx defaults to permissive tag retention and full topology preservation.
+Production pipelines must initialize extraction with an explicit custom_filter to restrict edge creation to routing-relevant OSM keys, and disable retain_all so disconnected subgraphs are pruned during extraction — reducing both downstream QA overhead and peak memory.

 import logging